 If you want to fully recover from your dual diagnosis, here are a few steps you should take:

 To get a dual diagnosis, you’ve got to meet all of the criteria for mental disorders listed in “The Diagnostic and Statistical Manual of Mental Disorders.”
 Written by the American Psychiatric Association, this guideline helps clinicians treat and diagnose patients in a clinical setting.

-It gets better – if you have mental problems or addiction to gambling, sex, alcohol, or hard drugs, you can receive a dual diagnosis treatment from the following professionals:
+If you have mental problems or addiction to gambling, sex, alcohol, or hard drugs, you can receive a dual diagnosis treatment from: